-5.5 Payments to Creditors
+4.2 Payments to Creditors

-a)

-The Chief Financial Officer shall ensure that all tenders and quotations invited by and contracts entered into by the Municipality stipulate payment terms favourable to the Municipality, that is, payment to fall due not sooner than the conclusion of the month following the month in which a particular service is rendered to or goods are received by the Municipality.
+a) The Chief Financial Officer shall ensure that all tenders and quotations invited by and contracts entered into by the Municipality stipulate payment terms favourable to the Municipality, that is, payment to fall due not sooner than the conclusion of the month following the month in which a particular service is rendered to or goods are received by the Municipality.
 This rule shall be departed from only where there are financial incentives for the Municipality to effect earlier payment, and any such departure shall be approved by the Chief Financial Officer before any payment is made.

-b)

-In the case of Small, Micro and Medium Enterprises, where such a policy may cause financial hardship to the contractor, payment may be effected at the conclusion of the month during which the service is rendered or within fourteen (14) days of the date of such service being rendered, whichever is the later.
-Any such early payment shall be approved by the Chief Financial Officer before any payment is made.

-Notwithstanding the foregoing policy directives, the Chief Financial Officer shall make full use of any extended terms of payment offered by suppliers and not settle any accounts earlier than such extended due date, except if the Chief Financial Officer determines that there are financial incentives for the Municipality to do so.

-The Chief Financial Officer shall not ordinarily process payments, for accounts received, more than once in each calendar month, such processing to take place on or about the end of the month concerned.
-When considering the timing of payments to creditors, proper consideration must be given to the conditions of credit / terms of payment offered.
-In cases where a cash discount is offered for early settlement, the discount, if the relevant time scale is taken into account, will in most cases be more than any investment return from temporarily investing the funds.
-If discounts are therefore offered for early settlement, they should be assessed and utilised if beneficial.
-6 In addition, the normal conditions of credit / terms of payment offered by suppliers should be considered and utilised by timing payments so that they are received by the creditor on the due date.
-Wherever possible, payments shall be effected by means of electronic transfers rather than by cheques.
+- b) In the case of Small, Micro and Medium Enterprises, where such a policy may cause financial hardship to the contractor, payment may be effected at the conclusion of the month during which the service is rendered or within fourteen (14) days of the date of such service being rendered, whichever is the later.
+Any such early payment shall be approved by the Chief Financial Officer before any payment is made. - c) Notwithstanding the foregoing policy directives, the Chief Financial Officer shall make full use of any extended terms of payment offered by suppliers and not settle any accounts earlier than such extended due date, except if the Chief Financial Officer determines that there are financial incentives for the Municipality to do so. - d) The Chief Financial Officer shall not ordinarily process payments, for accounts received, more than once in each calendar month, such processing to take place on or about the end of the month concerned.
+Wherever possible, payments shall be effected by means of electronic transfers rather than by cheques. - e) Special payments to creditors shall only be made with the express approval of the Chief Financial Officer, who shall be satisfied that there are compelling reasons for making such payments prior to the normal month end processing.

-e)

-Special payments to creditors shall only be made with the express approval of the Chief Financial Officer, who shall be satisfied that there are compelling reasons for making such payments prior to the normal month end processing.

-6. Cheque Management

-Cheques are printed in batch format.
-To prevent the removing of cheques, cheques are delivered in sealed boxes where strict control is exercised over the numerical sequence of cheques on the expenditure system by means of a cheque register.

-6.1 Delegation/Rights

-The incumbents of the following post are authorized to sign cheques on behalf of Council

-6.2 Cheques

-A-Signatories: Municipal Manager

-Chief Financial Officer

-B-Signatories: Finance Manager

-Each payment needs to be signed by at least two A-signatories, or one A-signatory and one B-signatory.

-6.3 Electronic Funds Transfer (EFT)

-Authorisation same as cheques above

-6.4 Bank Overdraft

-- 6.4.1 Barring the fact that Council has an approved overdraft facility with its primary banker for possible unanticipated short-term cash flow shortfall, its general policy is to avoid going into overdraft. - 6.4.2 Short-term debt is incurred based on expected income and must be repaid within the same financial year.
-(Section 45 of the MFMA) - 6.4.3 Council set the credit limit for the bank overdraft facility at R6,000,000 (six million rand). - 6.4.4 The terms of the agreement for the bank overdraft facility, including the credit limit, may be changed only by a resolution of council. - 6.4.5 Any overdrawn bank account at any date must be reported without avail to Council supported by reasons therefore. - 6.4.6 Any short term facility that requires review must first be approved by the Accounting Officer.
+4.3 Management of Inventory

+- a) Each Head of Department shall ensure that such Department's inventory levels do not exceed normal operational requirements in the case of items which are not readily available from suppliers, and emergency requirements in the case of items which are readily available from suppliers. - b) Each Head of Department shall periodically review the levels of inventory held, and shall ensure that any surplus items be made available to the Chief Financial Officer for sale at a public auction or by other means of disposal, as provided for in the Municipality's Supply Chain Management policy.

-7. Cash Management Programme
+4.4 Cash Management Programme